Loquat: Taxonomy

-The first European record of the species might have been in the 17th century by Michał Boym, a Polish jesuit, orientalist, politician, and missionary to China.
+The first European record of the species might have been in the 17th century by Michał Boym, a Polish Jesuit, orientalist, politician, and missionary to China.
 He described loquat in his Flora sinensis, the first European natural history book about China.
 The common name for the fruit is from the Portuguese nêspera (from the modified nespilus, originally mespilus, which referred to the medlar), (José Pedro Machado, Dicionário Etimológico da Língua Portuguesa, 1967).
 Since the first contact of the Portuguese with the Japanese and Chinese dates also from the 16th century, possibly some were brought back to Europe, as was likely the case with other species such as the 'Hachiya' persimmon variety.

-E. japonica was again described in Europe by Carl Peter Thunberg, as Mespilus japonica in 1780, and was relocated to the genus Eriobotrya (from Greek εριο "wool" and βοτρυών "cluster") by John Lindley, who published these changes in 1821.
-This fruit is also found in abundance in the north west Pakistan region.
+E. japonica was again described in Europe by Carl Peter Thunberg, as Mespilus japonica in 1780, and was relocated to the genus Eriobotrya (from Greek εριο, "wool" and βοτρυών, "cluster") by John Lindley, who published these changes in 1821.
+This fruit is also found in abundance in the northwest Pakistan region.

-The largest and sweetest variety is "Peluche", with fruits weighting ~70gr each and brix ~16, found mainly in Spain.
+The largest and sweetest variety is 'Peluche', with fruits weighing about 70 g each and brix around 16, found mainly in Spain.

 A famous variety is the late-ripening 'Tanaka', from Portugal, where it is popular in gardens and backyards, but not commercially produced.

-Other widely cultivated varieties are "Algerie", "Claudia", "BRT 20".
+Other widely cultivated varieties are 'Algerie', 'Claudia', and 'BRT 20'.

 Distribution and habitat

 The plant is originally from China, where related species can be found growing in the wild.
-It has become naturalised in Georgia, Argentina, Armenia, Afghanistan, Australia, Azerbaijan, Bermuda, Brazil, Chile, Colombia, Kenya, Syria, India, Iran, Iraq, Lebanon, Türkiye, Israel, Palestine, Jordan, South Africa, the whole Mediterranean Basin, Pakistan, New Zealand, Réunion, Tonga, Central America, Mexico, South America and warmer parts of the United States (Hawaii, California, Texas, Louisiana, Mississippi, Alabama, Florida, Georgia, and South Carolina).
+It grows in places where suitable winter temperatures are generally above 10°F or -12°C, such as Georgia, Argentina, Armenia, Afghanistan, Australia, Azerbaijan, Bermuda, Brazil, Chile, Colombia, Greece, Kenya, Syria, India, Iran, Iraq, Lebanon, Türkiye, Israel, Palestine, Jordan, South Africa, the whole Mediterranean Basin, Pakistan, New Zealand, Réunion, Tonga, Central America, Mexico, South America and warmer parts of the United States such as Hawaii, California, Texas, Louisiana, Mississippi, Alabama, Florida, Georgia, South Carolina, with a maximal range comprising coastal Oregon and Washington, southern Tennessee, and most of North Carolina, in places with a favorable humid subtropical climate with relatively mild winters.

-China is the largest producer world-wide (400,000t annually), with Spain being the second with 41,487t annually, half of which is destined to export markets.
+China is the largest producer worldwide (400,000 t annually), with Spain being the second with 41,487 t annually, half of which is destined for export markets.